mpalmer/action-validator/README.md

 fi
 ```

-This script will then run on every commit to the repository, whether the github action yaml files are being committed or not and prevent any commit if there are linting errors.
+This script will run on every commit to the target repository, whether the github action yaml files are being committed, or not and prevent any commit if there are linting errors.

 ```
 $ echo "" >> README.md && git add README.md && git commit -m "Update read-me"